Learn at 16 West Point (off road)

-If you are 16 years old, driving tuition can be arranged at a unique purpose built practice area where no driving licence is required.
-As well as being an enjoyable experience this will also be good preparation for driving on public roads.
-This track is also used for drivers unsure or nervous about driving for the first time.
+If you are 16 years old, driving tuition can be arranged at a unique purpose built practice area at West Point Exeter where no driving licence is required.
+As well as being an enjoyable experience this will also be good preparation for learning to driving on public roads.
+West Point is also used for drivers unsure or nervous about driving for the first time.
 Please note: West Point is not open at the weekends so off-road lessons will need to be arranged Monday - Friday between the hours of 9am - 5pm

 You will need photographic evidence as proof of you being 16 years or over, an example of this is a provisional driving licence or your passport